core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   * The CRI that is present as the first element of the CBOR sequence specifies an addressing information TARGET_1, such that a unicast request reaches the proxy if it is sent according to TARGET_1.

-  * A CRI reference MUST be present as the second element of the CBOR sequence in case, upon receiving a unicast request that has been sent according to TARGET_1, the proxy forwards the request based on further information than TARGET_1 and relying on what is specified by the Uri-Host, Uri-Port, and Uri-Path Options included in the request.
+  * A CRI reference MUST be present as the second element of the CBOR sequence if, upon receiving a unicast request that has been sent according to TARGET_1, the proxy forwards the request based on further information than TARGET_1 and relying on what is specified by the Uri-Host, Uri-Port, and Uri-Path Options included in the request.
 The CRI reference specifies the same information that the proxy expects to be specified in the Uri-Host, Uri-Port, and Uri-Path Options of such a unicast request.

     Otherwise, the second element of the CBOR sequence MUST NOT be present, in which case the proxy forwards the unicast request solely based on the addressing information TARGET_1 according to which the request has been sent to.

-  The client will be able to communicate individually with the origin server that generated the response, by sending a follow-up unicast request to the proxy at the specified addressing information TARGET, according to which the proxy forwards the request to that server.
+  The client will be able to communicate individually with the origin server that generated the response, by sending a follow-up unicast request to the proxy as per the specified addressing information TARGET, according to which the proxy forwards the request to that server.
 This is further specified in {{sec-reverse-proxies-client-side}}.
 Examples are provided in {{sec-reverse-proxies-examples-ex1}} and {{sec-reverse-proxies-examples-ex2}}.

 * As a second possible case, the proxy stands in only for the whole group of servers, but not for the individual servers in the group.
 That is, the origin client can reach the individual servers directly, without recourse to the proxy.